This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 The 5 Best Silent Mice for Office Use in 2026

-1. Logitech MX Master 3S — Best Overall Silent Office Mouse (~$100)
+1. Logitech MX Master 3S — Best Overall (~$100)

 The Logitech MX Master 3S is the silent mouse that makes every other feature feel like a bonus rather than a compromise.
 Logitech’s SilentTouch technology reduces click noise to approximately 20 dB — below the ambient noise floor of most rooms — without any reduction in click tactile feedback.
 In practice, the clicks feel more refined than standard switches, not worse.

 Beyond the silence: the MagSpeed electromagnetic scroll wheel covers 1000 lines per second in free-spinning mode, 7 programmable buttons with per-application profiles through Logi Options+, Logi Bolt 2.4GHz receiver plus Bluetooth, 70-day battery, and glass-compatible sensor.
-It’s the mouse that makes the strongest case for why a $100 home office peripheral is a justifiable purchase — every major daily interaction is improved over a budget alternative.
+Hold the MX Master 3S next to any competing “silent” mouse in a quiet room and click both — the difference in noise floor is immediately apparent.

 2. Logitech M330 Silent Plus — Best Budget Silent Mouse (~$30)